 The BCom Honors in Management Science program follows the same general program of studies as the BCom Major in Operations Management.
 Additional required courses are MATH 115, 125, the MGTSC Honors Essay course and one 700-level MGTSC course, and STAT 265.
 Various streams such as Optimization, Statistics, Stochastic Modeling and Decision and Game Theory are possible.
 Please contact the Department for suggested streams.

 OM 352

-STAT 265 (See Note 3)
+MATH 125 (See Note 3) MIS 311

-- ★12 chosen from Management Science Honors required courses (See Notes 4 and - ★3 in electives outside Business (See Note 1)
+STAT 265 (See Note 3) ★12 chosen from Management Science Honors required courses (See Notes 4 and

 ★3 in MGTSC at the 700-level